+It is important that applicants for community member vacancies can demonstrate their ability to provide community perspectives and voices to the work of the National Board.
 To be eligible for a community member vacancy, you must not, at any time, have been registered as a health practitioner in the health profession regulated by that National Board.
-For example, if you were once registered as an chiropractor, you cannot apply to be a community member on the ChiroBA.
+For example, if you were once registered as a chiropractor, you cannot apply to be a community member on the ChiroBA.
+In addition, preference will be given to applicants who are not a registered health practitioner in any health profession.